Elopement Planning

 While many may say to write your vows days before your actual wedding, we actually love it when photographers capture the moment where the bride and groom write down their vows before they get ready during their elopement.
 This is probably the most ideal time because your heart and mind are completely on your wedding day free from any distractions.
 With that being said, find someplace quiet and comfortable to write down your wedding vows.
 You don’t want to lose your train of thought because too many people are around you.

-6. Say, “I love You”
+6. Say, “I Love You”

 This may sound shocking, but a lot of couples tend to forget to say these three little words in their vows.
 Often, they will get so wrapped up in all the other details, they forget to say the words that mean the most.
 Take a moment, more than once, to remind your partner how much you love him or her.